maryannetriggs/GA-project3-local-unicorn/README.md

 - Inclusion of a 'live' booking system
 - Chat functionality with your chosen unicorn
-- Improved review system - percentage satisfaction and limiting reviews to travellers who had been on experience.
+- Improved review system (including - percentage satisfaction and limiting reviews to travellers who had been on experience)
-- Add ability to see previously taken tours in travellers profile.

 ## Author - Mary-Anne Triggs